 The number of U.S. youth who are overweight or obese has risen dramatically over the past three decades.
-Although percentages vary among different ethnic groups, currently about 17% of children are obese.
+Although percentages vary among different ethnic groups, currently the State of Obesity reports about 18.5% of children are obese.
 Obesity in children and adolescents leads to a variety of diseases.
 For example, before the epidemic of obesity, diabetes in adolescents was almost always type 1 (requiring insulin) but now type 2 diabetes (usually associated with older adults) accounts for 30% of newly diagnosed cases of diabetes in teenagers.
 Also associated with obesity are sleep apnea (temporary interruptions of breathing during sleep), high blood pressure,high cholesterol, bone and joint problems, and depression.

 This patient guide is based on clinical guidelines written by an expert panel of doctors from the Endocrine Society to help physicians who are evaluating and treating children and adolescents who are obese.